EmailArchitect Email Server supports multiple domains. The maximum number of domain it can support is restricted by the license agreement.

 Local Domain

-All user settings and emails are stored in current local machine.
+All users' settings and emails are stored in current local machine.

-The following options are provided in Local Domain settings: Max Users, Nobody Alias and Quotas Size.
-Only "system" user has the right to edit these options; domain administrator can only read these options.
+Only "system" user has the right to edit above options; domain administrator can only read these options.

 Remote Domain